emn178/jquery-lazyload-any/README.md

 Interval of timer.
 Set 0 to disable timer, and you can use `$.lazyload.check()` to trigger detection manually.

+#### $.lazyload.refresh(selector)

+Refresh status of elements bound event.
+Element will bind scroll event to parent scrollable automatically when initializing as lazyload.
+If you move element, you should use this method to bind again.

+##### *selector: `String` or `Object` (default: `undefined`)*

+The elements that you want to refresh.
+It will refresh all lazyload elements if you don't pass this parameter.

 ### Notice
 * You should initialize after the element add to page.
 Or it can't detect whether it's in screen.
 If you do that, you still can use `$.lazyload.check()` to force detection.
 * Detection uses jQuery `element.is(':visible')`, it will return false if element's width and height are equal to zero.
 So you have to make sure the lazyload element with any width or height.